Transporting Solid Waste and Recyclables

 RENEWING OR REVISING YOUR LICENSE

 The DNR uses email to start the renewal process, so it is important to keep your contact information up to date to make sure you get the information you need.
-If at any point you need to update your contact information, or designate a new contact, contact your regional DNR licensing, reporting and compliance specialist.
+If at any point you need to change your contact information, reach out to your regional DNR licensing, reporting and compliance specialist.

-Step 1: In the weeks before your license expiration date, you will receive an email from DNRWALicenseRenewals@wisconsin.gov with a unique link to renew your license electronically.
+Step 1: In the first week of September, you will receive an email from DNRWALicenseRenewals@wisconsin.gov with a unique link to renew your license electronically.
 The DNR recommends adding this address to your address book to ensure you receive the email.

 Step 2: Follow the link in the email.
-Complete and submit the renewal form.
+Complete all sections, indicate if you will pay online or by mail, and submit the renewal form.

-Step 3: Your fee will be displayed at the bottom of your renewal form and is due at the time of renewal.
-After you submit the renewal form, you will be directed to the DNR’s E-Pay system.
-If you are unable to pay electronically, mail a check and a printed copy of your completed renewal form to your regional DNR licensing, reporting and compliance specialist.
+Step 3: Your total fee will be displayed at the bottom of your renewal form and is due at the time of renewal.
+If you choose to pay online, you will be directed to the DNR’s E-Pay system.
+If you choose to pay by mail, mail a check and a printed copy of your completed renewal form to your regional DNR licensing, reporting and compliance specialist.
+Mailing checks to the wrong address or without a copy of the renewal form may significantly delay the issuance of your license!

 Step 4: You will receive a confirmation email, including a copy of your license, after the license renewal form and payment have been successfully received.

-Occasionally, transporters may need to revise their license outside of the open renewal period.
-These changes can include adding or removing vehicles, updating hauling destinations, waste types handled, etc. If you need to make changes to your license, contact your regional DNR licensing, reporting and compliance specialist.
+If you need to revise information outside of the open renewal period, contact your regional DNR licensing, reporting and compliance specialist.

 Resources